barret50cal3011/Funds-Amentals/README.md

 Stock market events are spontaneous occurrences that can significantly influence the prices of stocks globally.
 These events include a variety of factors such as economic indicators, geopolitical developments, technological advancements, natural disasters, regulatory changes, and shifts in market sentiment.
 Due to their unpredictable nature, these events can cause daily fluctuations in stock prices.
 To effectively capitalize on these fluctuations, investors must stay informed and analyze these events to identify potential opportunities for profit.
 Investing in response to such events can often be more profitable than traditional saving methods, as it allows investors to leverage market dynamics and make strategic decisions based on the latest information.

 In managing such events programmatically, a Python class like Events can help simulate their impact on stock prices.
 This class tracks various attributes of an event, including its name, description, impact, and duration.
 It also manages the event's state (active or inactive) and adjusts the stock's price impact based on random percentage changes.
-Functions like create_event(), all_events_active(), and deactivate_event() facilitate the creation, monitoring, and deactivation of events, respectively.
+Functions like create_event(), and deactivate_event() facilitate the creation, monitoring, and deactivation of events, respectively.
 These tools are essential for understanding and responding to the dynamic nature of financial markets, making investing a more informed and strategic endeavor.
 </p>
 </details>